Last update: Nov 21, 2023

 The clues and hints tell us that:

-The original Thapae Gate looked quite different from the modern replica on Thapae Square, and it was in a different place.
+The original Thapae Gate looked somewhat like the modern replica on Thapae Square, but it was located in a different spot.
 Thapae Square is still the focal point of Chiang Mai, and usually livelier than the central Three Kings Monument Square.
 From Thapae Square one can walk eastward down Thapae Road; and turn left at Wat Saen Fang to go to the Chinese quarter.
-But if you keep on walking east on Thapae Road, you can admire the remaining wooden houses, like the Raming Tea Lodge, a "Gingerbread House".
+If you keep on walking east on Thapae Road, you can admire the remaining wooden houses, like the Raming Tea Lodge, a "Gingerbread House".

 Markets and the Night Bazaar.